 Care versus cure is a topic I struggle with as I write about aging.
-This site is about caring for some one with dementia.
+This site is about caring for aging seniors.
+Many with dementia.

 Because, states Larry Page, the CEO of Google, with some “moonshot thinking around healthcare and biotechnology, I think we can enhance millions of lives.”.

 TIME magazine announced Calico on its cover ” Can Google solve death?”

 Google’s objective… is to find the means to extend human life expectancy and essentially fend off maturing and aging.

 The wellness care community and business community today share a basic interest.
 Both are looking at ways to achieve higher value in health care.

 Prevent the chronic ailments that eat a huge portion of our healthcare dollars